Michael0723-dev/Langgraph-CheeseBot/prompt_template/reasoner.md

 **Your Task:**
-Based on the user's query, chat history, previous observation, and current knowledge, decide the next best action. if user query consists of multiple question, please split user query and operate each question individually.
+Based on the user's query, chat history, previous observation, and current knowledge, decide the next best action.
 Output your decision as a JSON object with three keys: "thought", "action_name", and "action_input".

 1.  **`thought`**: A brief explanation of your reasoning.
 Why are you choosing this action?
 What do you expect to achieve?